We've owned many multifamily properties since 2009. If you see something that piques your interest, let's set up a time to chat about it.

 We acquired this property in a 1031 exchange.
 Three business tenants rent the space.
 From this experience, we learned how to structure custom leases.

 In addition to the warehouses, we acquired the adjacent vacant land right on I-5.
-We're in the process of developing the spot into RV storage.

 This property was owned by a flipper.
 It came with a 3/1 single-family home, which they fixed up, but the facility became mismanaged.
 It was 50% vacant when we bought it.
 We implemented a remote onboard experience and stabilized the property in the middle of the pandemic.